 If you’re searching for an enchanting and captivating community, look no further than New Castle County.
 The county is the most populous in Delaware for a reason: it is brimming with activity yet has a slow, calm lifestyle throughout its various communities cherished by all.
 Partially located along the Delaware River and accentuated by peaceful rows of trendy cafes and small-town destinations, this historic county is home to streets lined with beautiful gardens, marvelous houses, and a delightful collection of things to do.
 There’s a list of notable places to explore, from the fields and courts at which the Wilmington Blue Rocks and the Delaware Blue Coats play to the Airport Speedway racing track.
 Dotted by parks and activity centers, New Castle County is a lovely place to lay down roots.

 New Castle County is one of the most economically developed counties in Delaware.
 With commerce and cultural destinations just a drive away in every neighborhood, the area is known for being an outstanding place to live.
 The school systems have excellent reputations and draw a large number of diverse families.
-New Castle County is also a desirable place to live because of its easy going pace and friendly communities.
+New Castle County is also a desirable place to live because of its easy-going pace and friendly communities.
 Residents enjoy a down-to-earth, relaxed way of life but also like to get outside and get active, whether at a community center, neighborhood park, or walking trails.

 There’s plenty of places to discover in and around New Castle County.
 For all your retail needs, shop until you drop at The Christiana Fashion Center.
 The popular destination has a collection of large brands and specialty retailers, along with a slew of restaurants and entertainment venues.
 Harry’s Savoy Grill is the perfect dining spot for a romantic or formal evening in its clubby, dark-wooden dining room and light-strung patio.
-The steakhouse is known for its spectacular standards such as prime rib, scallops, crab cakes, and lamb.
+The steakhouse is known for its spectacular standards such as a prime rib, scallops, crab cakes, and lamb.
 Over at The Trolley Square Oyster House, indulge in seafood plates or scoop up fresh catches from the oyster bar in the stylish, rustic space.
 Craving nachos?
 Klondike Kate’s is known for its incredible buffalo chicken nachos and other classic American fare and gastropub grub.
 Grabbing drinks with friends is even better when you're in an 1880 building featuring vintage railroad station decor!

 New Castle has several ways to get out and about and take part in the community.
 At the beloved Bellevue Park, a 328-acre preserved family estate turned state-mandated urban oasis, there are summer concerts every year that bring together neighbors of all backgrounds for fun-filled evenings of music.
 On a regular day, plan a wonderful afternoon at the park by sitting at the pond, hiking the beautiful woods, or taking a tour of Bellevue Hall.
 If you’ve ever seen the stone water tower from afar, you know where Rockford Park is located.
 The park — which was added to the National Register of Historic Places in 1978 — comprises large, grassy meadows with gentle slopes.
 Every year, the park hosts The Ice Cream Festival, where you can picnic and enjoy live music and vendors.
 Get a taste of culture at the annual St. Anthony’s Italian Festival, which offers a wide variety of delicious and authentic Italian food specialties.
-Winterthur Museum, Garden and Library is a breathtaking place where Delaware’s past and present come alive.
+Winterthur Museum, Garden, and Library is a breathtaking place where Delaware’s past and present come alive.